macCesar/purgeTSS/docs/configuring-guide.md

 This will generate classes like p-72, m-84, and h-96 in addition to all of the default spacing/sizing utilities.

 ## Individual properties
-The rest of the theme section is used to configure what values are available for each individual property.
+The rest of the theme section is used to configure what values are available for each individual properties.

 For example, the `borderRadius` property allows you customize what border radius classes will be generated:
 ```javascript